Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 The pages here are intended for developers who are making or maintaining a package and want to follow modern best practices in Python.

 A section on CI follows, with a general setup guide, and then two choices for using CI to distribute your package, on for pure Python, and one for compiled extensions.
-You can read about setting up good tests on the pytest page.
+You can read about setting up good tests on the pytest page, including coverage, and docs.
+You can also see how to set up a task runner to simplify tasks and help new contributors.

-Once you have completed the guidelines, there is a cookiecutter project, Scikit-HEP/cookie, that implements these guidelines and lets you setup a new package from a template in less than 60 seconds!
+Once you have completed the guidelines, there is a copier/cookiecutter/cruft project, scientific-python/cookie, that implements these guidelines and lets you setup a new package from a template in less than 60 seconds!
+Twelve build backends including compiled backends, generation tested in Nox, and kept in-sync with the guide.

 Table of contents